-Our executive compensation program is designed to align compensation metrics with our strategic imperatives, align the interests of management with our Shareholders, and attract and retain talented executives.
-Please see the Compensation Discussion and Analysis beginning on page 49 of this Proxy Statement for additional details, including information about the fiscal year 2022 compensation of our NEOs.
+As described in detail under the section below captioned "Executive Compensation-Compensation Discussion and Analysis," our executive compensation program is designed to align compensation metrics with our strategic imperatives, align the interests of management with our Shareholders, and attract and retain talented executives.
+We urge Shareholders to read the "Compensation Discussion and Analysis" section this Proxy Statement for additional details, including information about the fiscal year 2023 compensation of our NEOs.